RevContent/RCNativeAndroidSDK/ReadMe.md

 ## Introduction:

-An Android library written in Java for the Revcontent to enables you to receive the same ad fill you would see in our traditional ad placements in a more flexible format.
+Revcontent's Android library written in Java for enables you quickly and reliably include our JS widgets into your application.

 ## Prerequisites

 - Android Studio
-- Androd SDK
+- Android SDK

 ## Features